compose-run/client/README.md

 ## Breaking down walls

-Compose strives to break down artificial or historical artifacts, and rethink the backend interface from first principles.
-This is why typical concepts in other backend frameworks are not present in Compose.
+Compose strives to break down unnecessary boundaries, and rethink the backend interface from first principles.
+Some concepts from other backend frameworks are not present in Compose.

 Compose has no concept of an "app".
 It only knows about state and users.
 Apps are collections of state, presented via a UI.
-We believe the state underneath an app should be free to be used seamlessly inside other apps.
-We hope this will help us break down app data silos, so we can build more cohesive user experiences.
-Just like Stripe remembers your credit card across merchants, Compose remembers your state across apps.
+The state underpinning a Compose app is free to be used seamlessly inside other apps.
+This breaks down the walls between app data silos, so we can build more cohesive user experiences.
+Just like Stripe remembers your credit card across merchants, Compose remembers your states across apps.

-A user's Compose `userId` is the same no matter who logs them in to which app – as long as they use the same email address.
-This enables you to embed live components from other Compose apps into your app, and have the same user permissions flow through.
+A user's Compose `userId` is the same no matter who which Compose app they login to – as long as they use the same email address.
+This enables you to embed _first-class, fullstack components_ from other Compose apps into your app, and have the same user permissions flow through.

-Finally, you'll notice that there is no distinction between a developer account and a user account.
-We want to empower all users to share their digital worlds, and that starts by treating them as developers from day one.
+Finally, you'll notice that there is no distinction between a developer account and a user account in Compose.
+We want all users to have a hand in shaping their digital worlds.
+This starts by treating everyone as a developer from day one.

 # Examples